-I've been teaching large university lecture classes since the spring of 2012.
+I have been teaching large university lecture classes since the spring of 2012.
 As someone who never thought he'd enjoy teaching, it's been a pleasent and transformative surprise to see I was wrong; teaching is both a lot more challenging and a lot more rewarding than I had ever expected!
 My specialty is undergraduate non-majors classes which require relating the often-counter-intuitive ideas of Astrophysics, Astronomy, basic Planetary Science, and Cosmology.
 There's nothing better than a good demonstration, the messier and louder the better.

 Astro 1000/1010 - The Solar System